Hackers News Hackers News

 Executing the Organization Takeover

-When a higher-privileged user, such as a Super Admin, visits the modified priorities page, the stored payload executes silently in their browser.
+When a higher-privileged user, such as a Super Admin, subsequently visits the modified priorities page, the stored malicious JavaScript executes silently within their browser session.
+This script then forces the Super Admin’s session to initiate an automated invite request.

 Disclaimer: HackersRadar reports on cybersecurity threats and incidents for informational and awareness purposes only.
 We do not engage in hacking activities, data exfiltration, or the hosting or distribution of stolen or leaked information.
 All content is based on publicly available sources.